Siphon880gh/davinci-resolve-scripter/README.md

 ## Usage

-**Media imports and timeline assembly (without auto assembling image01.jpg, image02.jpg into a video clip image[01-02]):**
+**Prep the media:**

 1. First have your images and video clips and audio ready.
 We will automate creating a DaVinci project with timeline of your clips.
 There will be zoom/pan effects and transitions automated into the timeline.

 2. Make sure your images are the same dimensions or reasonably similar dimensions so there won't be visually unappealing black bars.
 Since you probably want the zoom and pan effects that my scripts offer, you wouldn't want black bars and instead would prefer blurred background padding (the same picture at where the black bars would be to keep a similar tone of the picture, however is blurred and zoomed so is an appropriate background).

-If that applies to you, adjust this NodeJS script then run it to find the max dimensions among the picture, then apply blurred background padding to smaller dimension pictures: `letterbox.js`
+If that applies to you, adjust this NodeJS script then run it to find the max dimensions among the picture, then apply blurred background padding to smaller dimension pictures: `cd letterbox && node convert.js`

-2. Adjust import_media_and_assemble_timeline.py to your clips and desired settings (all caps variables).
+3. Adjust `unassemble__drop_scripts/import_media_and_assemble_timeline.py` to your clips and desired settings (all caps variables).

-3. Drag and drop import_media_and_assemble_timeline.py into DaVinci Console (Workspace -> Console).
+Then drag and drop `unassemble__drop_scripts/import_media_and_assemble_timeline.py` into DaVinci Console (Workspace -> Console).
 This will import into the media pool and assemble each image as a clip into the timeline.

-**Transition Effects:**
+It will do so without automatically assembling an image sequence from filenames with 01, 02, etc suffixes.

+**Transitions:**

-4. Adjust generate-otio.py to make sure the same filenames and consider the settings (all caps variables).
-Run the python script in your computer's terminal (`python generate-itio.py`).
-This will generate and replace if necessary `generated_otio/generated.otio` (exported.otio is for when I exported otio from DaVinci to test things).
+4. Adjust `generate_otio/generate.py` to make sure the same filenames and consider the settings (all caps variables).
+Run the python script in your computer's terminal (`cd generate_otio && python generate.py`).
+This will generate and replace if necessary `generate_otio/generated_otio/generated.otio` (exported.otio is for when I exported otio from DaVinci to test things).

-5. Import the timeline `generated_otio/generated.otio` going to File -> Import -> Timeline.
+Import the timeline `generate_otio/generated_otio/generated.otio` going to File -> Import -> Timeline.
 Best to have the timecode at 00:00:00:00 at the import dialog.
 This imports in transitions.

+This will import the clips, their durations, and their transitions.

-Explanation: Why not skip running import_media_assemble_timeline.py because importing the timeline file also imports media and assembles clips into the timeline.
+Explanation: Why not skip running `import_media_assemble_timeline.py` because importing the timeline file also imports media and assembles clips into the timeline.
 This is because if you've skipped that step which imports images as individual clips, then importing the timeline file will automatically create image sequences from images sufficed with 01, 02, 03.
 For example, image01.jpg and image02.jpg would've become a image[01-02] image sequence and give you less control over them.
 By having ran the python script, it makes sure the media are individually imported unassembled as image01.jpg, image02.jpg etc, then when you import the timeline, then DaVinci can refer to your current media pool and know you don't want automatic assembly.

 **Motion Effects:**